textpattern/textpattern.github.io/installation/index.md

 [^1]: Do not move files in the tree or change their names.
 Doing so will render Textpattern useless.

-[^2]: This type of file is a 'hidden' server file, meaning it won't appear in certain file managers unless the file manager is configured to show them.
-For example, if you setup local development on your Mac laptop, this file won't appear in Finder unless you turn hidden file functionality on.
-The same goes for certain FTP clients, which hide these files until you change settings to show them.
+[^2]: This type of file is a 'hidden' file, meaning it won't appear in certain file managers unless the file manager is configured to show them.
+For example, if you undertake local development on a macOS, this file won't appear in Finder unless you turn hidden file functionality on.
+The same goes for certain FTP clients, which typically hide these files until you change settings to show them.

 ## Upload package to web server